Saurabhlkakade/demo26/README.md

 # demo26
-this is demo of git and girhub
+this is demo of git and github